TV builds brands

-- TV is the most widely viewed media form – with the average person in the UK watching over three hours of broadcaster TV per day
+- TV is the most widely viewed media form – with the average person in the UK watching 2.5 hours of broadcaster TV per day

 - TV makes brands famous because it evokes emotion, creating strong recollection in consumers' minds

 - TV is the most trusted advertising form

 - TV can be great value for money – TV is on average almost half the price of YouTube

 In our experience, TV advertising has four main impacts on brands: